akelly1954/Samples/README.md

 There's a section below which outlines what's going on right now, and what has been completed recently.
 These are speculations about the future which may not turn out to be true to reality.
-These are definitely not promises or commitments.
+These are definitely not promises nor commitments.

 There are other README files listed below as well.
 Please have fun with it all.

 ## Going on now:

 Updating README files and doing some cleanup.
 It will be done when it's done.

+**Ongoing now:**  Started developing a new data container tool and objects.
+Currently I'm just checking in *generic_data.hpp* (in the **Util** project.
+This file currently houses *class data_item_container* which is the object with which I plan to replace the set of (std::array<>) objects currently used by the video capture program as well as related plugins, and UI program (see below).
+This means, among other things, that I'm done playing aound with **std::array<>** for the time being.

+And still...

-Developing a video streaming app in Qt6 (**VideoCapturePlayer**) relying on the video capture project.
+...developing a video streaming app in Qt6 (**VideoCapturePlayer**) relying on the video capture project.
 For now this is merely a sandbox for ideas and trying things out in the **dev** branch.
 But it's beginning to look like a real app.
 Work in progress - please stay tuned.